 Blogging is a long-term strategy, and we look forward to growing your business and growing with your business.
 In some cases we have been blogging for clients for well over a year (in one case several years!), and after that amount of time, our values are pretty much in step.

 - We do our best to not be intrusive, but the more contact we have with the client, the better the blogs tend to be.
 For some clients, that’s a monthly in-person visit.
 For other clients, it’s a quarterly check-in call.

 - In order to effectively convey your expertise and your passion, sometimes we need to talk to your passionate experts.
 For most situations, talking to managers and heads of marketing is sufficient, but sometimes we need to go a little further into the company to tell the whole story.

 - Blogs can be edited after they are published.
 Blogs aren’t chiseled into stone, so if you catch something after it’s “live,” we can make changes on the fly.

 - We can handle the imagery, but often the businesses have already taken the best photos of themselves.
 Whenever imagery can be provided – or we are able to take our own photos – the results are better than stock photos.
-But stock photos have come along way in recent years, and well-curated stock pictures are better than no There’s probably a stock photo on this blog entry, and it’s not so bad, is it?
+But stock photos have come along way in recent years, and a well-curated stock picture is often better than no picture at all.
+There’s probably a stock photo on this blog entry, and it’s not so bad, is it?

 - You get out of blogging what you put into it.
 Even if we’re doing the heavy-lifting, the blogs benefit from quick feedback turn-around times and easily-scheduled interviews.
 We do our best to work around your schedule – morning or night – but we can’t publish something if you haven’t signed off on it.